SagarPatilOnGit/microservices/README.md

 # microservices
 Introduction

-Before we jump to what is microservices architectural pattern we first need to understand two more architectural patterns(Monoliths and Service Oriented ARchitecture aka SOA) as microservices born to solve pitfalls of these two patterns.
+Before we jump to what is microservices architectural pattern we first need to understand two more architectural patterns(Monoliths and Service Oriented Architecture aka SOA) as microservices born to solve pitfalls of these two patterns.

  ## Monoliths
 	Pros
 		- Easier to design as it developed and deployed as a single unit and is strongly coupled hence no complex modules like messaging, queues, cross process communication required.
         	- Performance as no networks hops, no serialization/de-serialization layers, no sharing of computational power, etc.
         	- Process debugging is much simpler due single code base and single running process.
 	Cons
 		- Single Technology platform
 			1. single process for an app leads to using same technology for tasks which can be done better in other platforms e.g. document handling can be done better in .Net platform than in node.js